 The E-MADI64 is a MADI (Multichannel Audio Digital Interface) card, providing up to 64 duplex channels of AES3 digital audio over a coaxial cable or fiber pair between compatible devices.
-The card supports both direct and trunk connections.

 You can limit the quantity of channels to 32, 56 or 64 channels in EHX.